openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 ## Drawbacks

-This is a complicated change in architecture something simpler might be more desirable.
+- This is a complicated change in architecture something simpler might be more desirable.

-Creating two additional containers in a pod makes the assisted service more expensive to scale.
+- Creating two additional containers in a pod makes the assisted service more expensive to scale.

-Creating, maintaining, and releasing additional images is a non-trivial amount of additional work.
+- Creating, maintaining, and releasing additional images is a non-trivial amount of additional work.

 ## Alternatives

+### Use Jobs

-Hive is investigating using the container image from the release payload to run the installer.
-This seems possible, but doesn't make much sense if we want to run a persistent service rather than a job per cluster.
-Running a job per cluster wouldn't scale particularly well and would also be an even larger architectural change.
-This would also be impossible for the podman deployment to adopt.
+Hive is investigating using the container image from the release payload to run the installer as a Job.

+- This wouldn't work for the podman deployment which isn't directly productized or supported, but is still a way we encourage people to try out the service.
+  This could be overcome by retaining a way to run the installer on the service container, but then both methods need to be tested and maintained.

+- This wouldn't work for Agent Based Installer as ABI runs the services using podman.
+This could also be overcome by retaining a way to run the installer local to the service as the image version run by ABI will always match the target cluster, but again both methods of running the installer would need to be maintained indefinitely.

+- It's unclear how many jobs we would end up running concurrently.
+It would be difficult to find out from the SaaS how many installer processes are being run concurrently (maybe we should create a metric for this), but the telco scale team regularly runs several hundred concurrently maxing out at over three thousand in a few hours.
+Unless we're cleaning up the jobs rather aggressively I don't think it would be good to create this many.

+- Multiple jobs would need to be run on a single assets directory.
+This seems prohibitively complex compared to the proposed solution.
+During a single install the following installer commands are used:
+  - `openshift-baremetal-install create manifests`
+  - `openshift-baremetal-install create single-node-ignition-config` or `openshift-baremetal-install create ignition-configs` (depending on HA mode)

+### Run the matching installer on the assisted-service container

 Clusters that have installers that already match the assisted service container's architecture could be handled by the assisted-service container as we do today.
 This would require one less image and container per pod, but having the same process for every cluster install would be easier to understand and maintain.

+### Use RPC over HTTP

 [Go's RPC](https://pkg.go.dev/net/rpc@go1.22.3) could be used instead of a direct HTTP server (RPC can be hosted over HTTP, but that's not what is being addressed